See Washington's newest Scenic Byway... with or without your car!

 Here are several car-free ways to explore our Byway:

-- SHUTTLE BUS – San Juan Transit runs a seasonal shuttle bus along the San Juan Island byway route.
+- SHUTTLE BUS – San Juan Transit runs a seasonal shuttle bus along the San Juan Island and Orcas Island byway routes.
 You’ll find the schedule here.
 Wheelchairs are welcome, just call (360) 378-8887 in advance to ensure your particular needs can be addressed.
-The shuttle originates in Friday Harbor on San Juan Island near the ferry landing, and runs from about mid-May to mid-September.
-Stay tuned as to whether or not Orcas Island will also have a seasonal shuttle.
+Both shuttles originate near the ferry landings, and run from about mid-May to mid-September.

 - BICYCLE – Bring your own bikes, or rent them on Orcas or San Juan Island.
 Some lodgings provide complimentary bikes.
-Please note that there are no designated bike trails or paths on the islands, so please be prepared to share the road!
+Please note that there are no designated bike trails or paths on the islands, and sometimes no shoulders, so please bike safely and be prepared to share the road.

 - MOPED, SCOOTCAR, TAXI or RENTAL CAR – You’ll find rentals and taxis on both San Juan and Orcas Islands.
 Mopeds and scootcars are seasonal.
 Call ahead to reserve your favorite mode of transportation.